 Alright — I've completed the Pre-Scale Checklist, and I'm ready to scale my comedy startup.
 I've got a number of financially dormant products I can potentially "growth-hack" into the "profitsphere":

 A dark comedy novella series revolving around the ancient board game Go.
-The first book is free to download if you have an account, and physical copies can also be bought and shipped.
-The second book is available for purchase.
+Everyone likes Go, right?
+A digital copy of first book is free to download if you have an account on ChristianDeWolf.com, and the second book can be purchased for a few dollars.
+Both books also have paperback versions.

 A massive interactive story and possibly the most comprehensive diamond-finding simulator available.
 Right now you can play for free without signing up for an account, but if you sign up, it saves your diamonds and you can download them as HD wallpapers.
 Definitely, definitely scalable.